icollier77/JS-code-quiz/README.md

 ### Sort array of objects

 Finally, I wanted to sort the array of players' results based on the scores, in descending order.
 The code snippet 2193 in this [discussion][sort-array-url] was very helpful and I used it in [Scores.js][scores-file], line 8.

+### Final challenge

+My code includes an event listener on a button within a `forEach` method in the [Logic.js][logic-file] file, lines 72-91.
+All my attempts (and also the tutor's attempts) to take it out resulted in the code being broken.

+I know that having an event listener inside another function is not the best solution, and in fact, would cause issues in a larger program.
+This is something for me to keep learning and refining so that I avoid such issues in the future.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>